 > Program Details and Benefits

-Evan Nadal, DO, Program Director for Family Medicine Residency
+Evan Nadal, D.O., Program Director & Clinical Instructor, Family Medicine Residency

 Currently, there are more than 30 residents at various stages of our programs.
 We invite you to listen to their stories, examine our programs, and consider whether a residency at Peconic Bay Medical Center might be right for you.